Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: Global phase diagram

 to detect possible VBS patterns~\cite{zhao2020}, where $N_b=L(L-1)$ is the total number of counted bonds.
 For spin liquid states, $\langle D^2_\alpha\rangle$ and $\langle D_{\alpha}\rangle^2$ should be zero in the thermodynamic limit.
 In Fig.~\ref{fig:BondVBSorder}(a), we present the horizontal dimer orders $\langle D^2_x\rangle$ for $J_2$ ranging from 0.40 to 0.58.
 By extrapolation to 2D limit, we find that the dimer values are zero for $J_2\leq$ 0.55, while there is a small nonzero value for $J_2=0.58$, indicating a potential weak VBS phase.
 For further analysis, we compare the $J_1$-$J_2$ results with a resonant valence bond (RVB) state, which is a gapless spin liquid described by a $D=3$ PEPS~\cite{WangRVB}.
 The dimer orders of such a RVB state are accurately computed on open boundary conditions up to $40\times40$ sites.
 Typically, the dimer values of $\langle D^2_x\rangle$ of $J_1$-$J_2$ model are smaller than those of the RVB state.
 For comparison, we consider the finite-size scaling behavior $\langle D^2_x\rangle \sim L^{-(1+\eta'_d)}$ which is expected to be more relevant than the polynomial fit of Fig.~\ref{fig:BondVBSorder}(a) when $\langle D_\alpha\rangle =0$ (see Appendix B).
 With increasing $J_2$ from 0.40 to 0.55, $\eta'_d$ will decrease from 0.96(2) to 0.32(2), but all of them are larger than those of the RVB state with $\eta'_d=0.23(1)$, indicating the corresponding extrapolated dimer values must be zero.
 However, for $J_2=0.58$, $\eta'_d=0.18(2)$, which is slightly smaller than the RVB state.

 We further directly check the dimer values $\langle D_{\alpha}\rangle^2$ which are induced by the boundaries, shown in Fig.~\ref{fig:BondVBSorder}(b).
 In general, we find $\langle D_x\rangle^2$ is almost the same as $\langle D_y\rangle^2$, showing a good isotropic behavior between the $x-$ and $y-$ directions.
 For $J_2=0.55$, the induced dimerizations $\langle D_{\alpha}\rangle^2$ are also zero in the thermodynamic limit, while for $J_2=0.58$ the extrapolated value $\langle D_{\alpha}\rangle^2\simeq 0.0026(11)$ is finite, consistent with $\langle D_{\alpha}^2\rangle\simeq 0.0018(9)$ and, hence, with a VBS phase at $J_2=0.58$.
 In addition, to further check the extrapolated value $\langle D^2_x \rangle$ at $J_2=0.58$, we also try second order fittings with different fitting intervals.
 The extrapolated values by using 4 large-L data, 5 large-L data and 6 large-L data to fit , are $-0.0007(31)$, $-0.0009(23)$ and 0.0025(11), respectively.
 Note for the 4 large-L data and 5 large-L data fits, the extrapolated values have a large uncertainty, which is probably due to the lack of data to fit.
 A third order fitting function for the all available points gives 0.0031(12), consistent with the second-order fitted value 0.0018(9).
 These extrapolated values are compatible with the induced dimerization $\langle D_{\alpha}\rangle^2\simeq 0.0026(11)$.
-In summary, our results suggest that in the nonmagnetic region $0.45\lesssim J_2 \leq 0.61$, a spin liquid phase covers a large region, and there is also a small window for a VBS phase around $J_2=0.58$.
+Actually, the VBS is further supported by the decay behaviours of correlation functions, which we will discuss in next section.
+In summary, our results suggest that in the nonmagnetic region $0.45\lesssim J_2 \leq 0.61$, a spin liquid phase covers a large region, and there is also a small window for a weak VBS phase around $J_2=0.58$.

-In order to extract critical exponents and determine the phase transition points more precisely, we further analyse the scaling of obtained quantities.
-We first extract the correlation length exponents $\nu$ by scaling $\xi_m$ at the AFM-QSL transition point $J_{c1}\simeq 0.45$.
-To obtain a good data collpase, we use the scaling formula with a subleading correction~\cite{DQCP3}: